Flight route prices based on searches on Cheapflights within the last 3 days, monthly prices based on aggregated historical data.

 Are there currently restrictions on travel to Sardinia related to COVID-19?

-Italian residents and people traveling on business, for health reasons, and in an emergency may enter the country.
-However, travelers must inform the regional Department of Prevention of their arrival, and are subject to health surveillance and isolation for 14 days, and must submit a declaration that they entered Italy for proven work reasons for a maximum of 72 hours, or for a justified extension for specific needs for an additional 48 hours.
+Italian/EU/Schengen residents and people traveling on business, for health reasons, or in an emergency may enter the country from countries other than those listed above.
+However, they will be subject to health surveillance and isolation for 14 days.
+Business travelers must inform the regional Department of Prevention of their arrival, and must submit a declaration that they entered Italy for proven work reasons for a maximum of 72 hours, or for a justified extension for specific needs for an additional 48 hours.

-All travelers must submit a completed self-declaration form to the airline before arriving in Italy.,
+All travelers must submit a completed self-declaration form to the airline before arriving in Italy.
+Travelers whose destination is the island of Sardinia are also required by the local authority to register their trip in advance using the form here.

 Cheapest Prices for Sardinia flights by month